 Both nitrile and vinyl will protect your hands, it is a matter of preference for comfort when working with resin.

 Another safety item that many resin artists out there use as a part of their personal protective equipment, is a barrier cream.
-Barrier cream can be applied to the skin and hands before putting on protective gloves and forearm protection.
+This can be applied to the skin and hands before putting on protective gloves and forearm protection.

 Barrier cream is not typically used as a stand alone protection, but as an additional protection to those seeking a second barrier between their skin and their resin art.

 A barrier cream provides an extra layer of protection to skin when you are in close contact with resin.
-Many resin artists use a barrier cream and say that it makes a big difference.
+Many resin artists use this and say that it makes a big difference.